ACK-J/XSS-Canary-Callback/README.md

 ## Logging

-Each valid XSS alert POSTed to `/xss` is logged in `xss_canary.json` as a JSON object on a new line, making it easy to parse or process later.
+Each valid XSS alert POSTed to `/xss` is logged in `xss_canary.json` as a JSON object on a new line.